 - In Bell’s palsy there is inflammation around the facial nerve and this pressure causes facial paralysis on the affected side.

 - Facial nerve palsy is the most common acute condition involving only one nerve, with Bell’s palsy being the most common cause of acute facial paralysis.

 - Bell’s palsy is the commonest cause of facial palsy, accounting for approximately 80 per cent of all cases.
-It affects between 20 per 100,000 to 30 per 100,000 people per year (which in the UK means between 12,400 and 24,800 people per year).
+It affects between 20 per 100,000 to 30 per 100,000 people per year.
 It is difficult to know the exact incidence of Bell’s palsy as not all people with the condition are diagnosed or recorded.
 The average GP will see a case every 2 years.

 What causes Bell’s palsy?

 Bell’s palsy is an idiopathic condition, meaning that no conclusive cause has been established.
 It has not yet been possible to find out why the facial nerve becomes compressed; however, links have been made with viruses (including herpes, influenza and respiratory tract infections), as well as a depleted immune system and stress.

-Although no certain cause has been established, sufferers of Bell’s palsy should understand that they are unwell.
+Although no certain cause has been established, people newly diagnosed with Bell’s palsy should understand that they are unwell.
 It is important to get plenty of rest even if they have no other symptoms and to maintain a healthy diet.
 If you are at work or school, it may be necessary to take some time to recover.